geraintpalmer/SAS-R/LabSheets/Week_03.md

         print index
         print clist[index:index + 2]

-2. We have seen how to combine two list `+` but there is a very useful method on lists called the `append` method.
+2. We have seen how to combine two lists using `+` but there is a very useful method on lists called the `append` method.
 With this we can easily add elements to lists:

         mylist = []
         for i in range(11):